Buddhism

 Main article: Buddhist ethics

-Śīla appear as ethical precepts for both lay and ordained Buddhist devotees.
+Śīla (Sanskrit) or sīla (Pāli) is the concept of "moral virtues", that is the second group and an integral part of the Noble Eightfold Path.[170]
+It consists of right speech, right action and right livelihood.[170]Śīla appear as ethical precepts for both lay and ordained Buddhist devotees.
 It includes the Five Precepts for laypeople, Eight or Ten Precepts for monastic life, as well as rules of Dhamma (Vinaya or Patimokkha) adopted by a monastery.[201][202]

 Precepts

 The five precepts (panca-sila) are moral behavioural and ritual guidelines for lay devotee in Buddhism, while those following a monastic life have rules of conduct (patimokkha).[203]
-The five precepts apply to both male and female devotee, and these are:[201][204]
+The five precepts apply to both male and female devotee, and these are:[201][204]- Abstain from killing (Ahimsa);

-2. Abstain from stealing;
+- Abstain from stealing;

-3. Abstain from sensual (including sexual) misconduct;
+- Abstain from sensual (including sexual) misconduct;

-4. Abstain from lying;
+- Abstain from lying;

-5. Abstain from intoxicants.
+- Abstain from intoxicants.

 The monastic life in Buddhism have additional precepts as part of patimokkha, and unlike lay people, transgressions by monks do invite sanctions.[207]
 Full expulsion from sangha follows any instance of killing, engaging in sexual intercourse, theft or false claims about one's knowledge.[207]
 Temporary expulsion follows a lesser offence.[207]
 The sanctions vary by the monastic fraternity (nikaya).[208]